.. and what we do

 The Parish Council also acts as agent of the County under the Parish Paths Scheme to maintain and improve the thirty public footpaths in the parish.

-Comberton Parish Council has a maximum of nine Councillors and these come up for election every four years.
+Comberton Parish Council has up to thirteen Councillors that come up for election every four years.
 The Parish Council is the first stage in the democratic process, and aims to care for all the affairs of the Parish and ensure that at all times, statutory requirements are met.

 |Chairman||Mr Hywel Griffiths||18 Barrons Way||263390||…|